-Hot or Cold?: The outside temperatures are going to play a big role in how your garage refrigerator works.
+Hot or Cold?: The outside temperatures will play a significant role in how your garage refrigerator works.

-If they drop to around 20 degrees, the temperature inside your garage is going to be cold enough that the fridge may start to freeze over.
-To be fair, a combination unit will have these exact same issues.
+If the temperature drops to around 20 degrees, that’s cold enough that the fridge may start to freeze over.
+A combination unit will have these exact same issues in extreme temperatures.

-Alternately, if the temperature gets too hot in the summer then the compressor will be overworked.
+Alternatively, the compressor will be overworked if the temperature gets too hot in the summer.
 Then you’ll rack up high electricity bills and higher maintenance costs.

 The best option is to build a small, insulated, climate-controlled space for your garage fridges or freezers.
-This will help regulate the temperatures to a more normal operating level.
+This will help regulate the temperatures to within normal operating levels.

 Price: Standalone refrigerators for outbuildings and garages range anywhere from $500 to $2,000, depending on their overall size.

 Don’t get too hung up on features or finish.
 Remember, this is going in your garage, not your kitchen.

 Bottom Line: Do a little comparison shopping when buying a standalone garage refrigerator.
 Some models will include features that make great sense for your kitchen but are a waste of money for the garage.

-…or do little more digging if you need a combo unit
+…or do a little more digging if you need a combo unit

-I searched through the big-box appliance store (Sears, Lowe’s, Home Depot and Best Buy) and none of them had an easy way to search for refrigerators with more than one temperature sensor.
+I searched through big-box appliance store (Sears, Lowe’s, Home Depot, and Best Buy), and no one had an easy way to search for garage ready models with multiple temperature sensors.